Skip to main content

 • When booking, it will also be discussed if there is a usable data projector in the presentation area.

-• Extra "hands" will be required for at least three learning centres following the presentation (i.e., teachers, EA's, parents)
+• Extra "hands" will be required for the honey and craft learning centres (i.e., teachers, EA's, parents)

 • If there are any children in your group with known allergies to honey, we will discuss measures to have him/her abstain from this particular activity.